-S. No. Location operations/offices of Type of Whether the conditions of environmental approval / clearance are being complied with?
+S. Location of Type o fWhether the conditions of environmental approval / clearance are being complied No operations/offices operations with?
 (Y/N) If no, the reasons thereof and corrective action taken, if any.
 1 Not Applicable Not Applicable Not Applicable